I was recently interviewed for the herbal podcast Listen on the many benefits of lime blossom.

 I have mostly been using my birch polypores as either a tea or a tincture.
 I have been drinking a cup of the tea a few times a week as a general immune tonic over the winter months and I made a delicious birch polypore and elderberry syrup last autumn.

 The tea should be decocted, or gently simmered in water, rather than just left to infuse as tougher parts of plants or fungi need a bit more energy to give up their constituents.
-A rough recommended dosage would be 1 cup of decoction made with 5-8g dried mushroom per day.
-The dried (or fresh) mushroom should be added to a pan with the water and allowed to simmer gently for about an hour.
+A rough recommended dosage would be 1 cup of decoction made with 5-8g dried mushroom per day for a limited period of time unless specifically indicated.
+The dried (or fresh) mushroom should be added to a pan with the water and allowed to simmer very gently for about an hour.
+Don’t be tempted to boil it as you will destroy some of the medicinal constituents.
 If there is a specific health concern then this dose could well be higher but it is best to see a practitioner in that case.
 If you find the taste of the tea too bitter you can freeze it in ice cube trays to make a medicinal stock which can be added to soups or stews where the flavour will be disguised.

 Medicinal mushrooms have traditionally been extracted in water, via decoction, to maximise the polysaccharides.
 The triterpenes and other secondary metabolites tend to extract well in alcohol however so a decocted tincture is ideal to capture a wide range of the mushroom’s constituents.
 I plan to follow up this post with another describing how to make a decocted tincture in detail and will update the link here when I do.